DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 It was first approved for use in genital warts.
 It may also be helpful in the unapproved treatment of common warts (once they have been thinned down by other means), plane warts, and herpes simplex.
 Experimentally it has been successful in reducing some keloid scars, granuloma annulare, vitiligo, melanoma in situ (lentigo maligna type) and, in combination with diphencyprone, metastatic melanoma (see topical and intralesional immunotherapy for melanoma.

-Although sometimes prescribed for molluscum contagiosum, clinical trials have not shown imiquimod to be of benefit.
+Although sometimes prescribed for molluscum contagiosum, clinical trials have not shown imiquimod to be of benefit, and it use for this indication is not recommended.

 Before starting, a biopsy may be performed to confirm the diagnosis.
-Imiquimod is particularly useful in areas where surgery or other treatments may be difficult, complicated or otherwise undesirable, especially the face and lower legs.
+Imiquimod is particularly useful for field changes, superficial skin cancers with poorly defined margins, and in areas where surgery or other treatments may be difficult, complicated or otherwise undesirable, especially the face and lower legs.

 Imiquimod works by stimulating the immune system to release a number of chemicals called cytokines, which are important in fighting viruses and destroying cancer cells.

 When used to treat skin cancers and pre-cancerous lesions it results in inflammation, which destroys the lesion.
 The degree of inflammation is quite variable from person to person, in part due to the type of skin lesion and in part due to genetic factors.
-The imiquimod is taken up by the so-called ‘toll-like receptor 7’ on certain immune cells that are found in the outside part of the skin (the epidermis); these receptors are expressed more in some individuals and in some skin lesions than in others.
+Imiquimod is taken up by ‘toll-like receptor 7’ on specific immune cells found in the epidermis; these receptors are expressed more in some individuals and in some skin lesions than in others.

 Various imiquimod treatment regimes are used.
 For example: